FarmBot-Docs/farmbot-genesis/v1.6/extras/mods/tool-spec.md

 ## Size, shape, and layout
 Tools must have the correct physical dimensions and component layout on the top face so that they can correctly couple and de-couple with the UTM as well as slide in and out of the tool bay.

+## Electrical connections
+Tools can make electrical connections with components in the electronics box through the UTM.
+See [UTM pin mapping](../../assembly/tools/utm.md#pin-mapping) for existing and available connections.

 {%
 include callout.html
 type="success"